fireinrain/github-trending/README.md

 ## Unknown

+* 【2024-04-22】[hegdepavankumar / Cisco\-Images\-for\-GNS3\-and\-EVE\-NG](https://github.com/hegdepavankumar/Cisco-Images-for-GNS3-and-EVE-NG) - Dive into a diverse array of Free Images of routers, switches,Firewalls and other appliances, including Cisco, Fortigate, Palo Alto, Sophos and more  Whether you're a seasoned professional or a learning enthusiast, our repository provides a one\-stop solution for a comprehensive hands\-on experience
+* 【2024-04-22】[rbhatia46 / Data\-Science\-Interview\-Resources](https://github.com/rbhatia46/Data-Science-Interview-Resources) - A repository listing out the potential sources which will help you in preparing for a Data Science/Machine Learning interview  New resources added frequently
 * 【2024-04-21】[tldrsec / awesome-secure-defaults](https://github.com/tldrsec/awesome-secure-defaults) - Awesome secure by default libraries to help you eliminate bug classes!
 * 【2024-04-21】[315386775 / DeepLearing\-Interview\-Awesome\-2024](https://github.com/315386775/DeepLearing-Interview-Awesome-2024) - AIGC\-interview/CV\-interview/LLMs\-interview面试问题与答案集合仓，同时包含工作和科研过程中的新想法、新问题、新资源与新项目
 * 【2024-04-21】[Psmths / windows\-forensic\-artifacts](https://github.com/Psmths/windows-forensic-artifacts) - Handbook of windows forensic artifacts across multiple Windows version with interpretation tips with some examples  Work in progress!